NDB management client's

 also includes operations used to replicate writes.
 For example,

 Process scheduler statistics.
-In addition to the statistics reported by the transaction coordinator and local query handler, each ndbd process has a scheduler which also provides useful metrics relating to the performance of a MySQL Cluster.
+In addition to the statistics reported by the transaction coordinator and local query handler, each ndbd process has a scheduler which also provides useful metrics relating to the performance of an NDB Cluster.
 This scheduler runs in an infinite loop; during each loop the scheduler performs the following tasks:

 Read any incoming messages from sockets into a job buffer.